saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 import useDocusaurusContext from '@docusaurus/useDocusaurusContext';
 import Giscus from "@giscus/react";

-You've probably gotten to a point where you need to manage multiple clusters using GitOps, knowing that managing the argocd instance itself can be considered tedious or painful, haha, meaning you sure do not want to install new argocd instances on other new kubernetes clusters.
+You've probably gotten to a point where you need to manage multiple clusters using GitOps, knowing that managing the argocd instance itself can be considered tedious or painful, haha, meaning you sure do not want to install new argocd instances on other new Kubernetes clusters.

 <!--truncate-->